 Whipped Topping vs. Homemade Topping

-I freely admit that I love a big ole bite a cool whip and love how easy it can make recipes.
-This one in particular benefits from the stability of cool whip IN the creamsicle pie filling.
-However, I do like to whip up (ha!) a small batch of homemade whipped cream for the topping.
+I freely admit that I love a big ole bite of a cool whip and love how easy it can make recipes.
+This recipe benefits from the stability of cool whip.
+However, I do like to whip up a small batch of homemade whipped cream for the topping.

 You can add vanilla extract (about 1/2 teaspoon) or even orange extract for an extra flavor kick!